Support The Crespogram

 In response to this question about ferry tickets, Michael Gaid, the Associate Business Counsel for ULTRA, in an email to Yvonne Hernandez, the assistant to DREAM, Director Daniel Rotenberg wrote that:

 To paraphrase George Orwell, all employees in the city are equal, but some were obviously more equal then others when it came to getting on and off the island without hassles.

 The list that would identify those 27 members of "the City's leadership," who got these VIP Tickets with Ferry Passes is just one of the documents that the city continues to refuse to provide me.

 THIS IS HOW THE CITY BEHAVES WHEN IT COMES TO PUBLIC RECORDS THAT THEY KNOW WILL PROVE TO BE EMBARRASSING.

-In the days that followed my April 19th story about the ULTRA VIP Tickets that I revealed had been given to the staff of the Virginia Key Beach Trust, I found myself engaged in a nasty exchange of emails between myself, J. Gigi Soliman, the new Assistant City Attorney assigned to be the public records gatekeeper and City Attorney Victoria Mendez.
+In the days that followed my about the ULTRA VIP Tickets that I revealed had been given to the staff of the Virginia Key Beach Trust, I found myself engaged in a nasty exchange of emails between myself, J. Gigi Soliman, the new Assistant City Attorney assigned to be the public records gatekeeper and City Attorney Victoria Mendez.